-For each engagement, Internal Audit will issue a report to the lead auditee identified for each internal audit and the Chief Finance Officer or their nominee, and a summary of the report to the CMG and the SAC.
+For each engagement, Internal Audit will issue a report to the lead auditee identified for each internal audit and the Chief Finance Officer or their nominee, and a summary of the report to the CLT and the SAC.

-The PSIAS require the Head of Internal Audit to report at the top of the organisation, and this is done in the following ways:
+The PSIAS require the HoIA to report at the top of the organisation, and this is done in the following ways:

-- The Internal Audit Charter is reported to the CMG and presented to the SAC annually for formal approval. - The annual risk-based plan is compiled by the Head of Internal Audit taking account of the Council's risk management framework and after input from members of the CMG.
-It is then presented to the CMG and SAC annually for comment and formal approval. - The internal audit budget is reported to Executive and Full Council for approval annually as part of the overall Council budget. - The adequacy, or otherwise, of the level of internal audit resources (as determined by the Head of Internal Audit) and the independence of internal audit will be reported at least annually to the SAC through the annual Head of Internal Audit report. - Performance against the annual risk-based plan and any significant risk exposures and breakdowns, failures or weaknesses of internal control systems arising from internal audit work are reported to the CMG and SAC on a quarterly basis. - Any significant consulting activity not already included in the risk-based plan and which might affect the level of assurance work undertaken will be reported to the SAC - Any instances of non-conformance with PSIAS must be reported to the CMG and the SAC and will be included in the annual Head of Internal Audit report.
-If there is significant nonconformance, this may be included in the Council's Annual Governance Statement.
+- The Internal Audit Charter is reported to the CLT and presented to the SAC annually for formal approval. - The annual risk-based plan is compiled by the HolA taking account of the Council's risk management framework and after input from members of the CLT.
+It is then presented to the CLT and then to SAC annually for comment and formal approval. - The internal audit budget is reported to Executive and Full Council for approval annually as part of the overall Council budget. - The adequacy, or otherwise, of the level of internal audit resources (as determined by the HolA) and the independence of internal audit will be reported at least annually to the SAC through the annual HolA report. - Performance against the annual risk-based plan and any significant risk exposures and breakdowns, failures or weaknesses of internal control systems arising from internal audit work are reported to the CLT and SAC on a quarterly basis. - Any significant consulting activity not already included in the risk-based plan and which might affect the level of assurance work undertaken will be reported to the SAC. - Any instances of non-conformance with PSIAS must be reported to the CLT and the SAC and will be included in the annual HoIA report.
+If there is significant non-conformance, this may be included in the Council's AGS.